TPU – Thermoplastic Polyurethane

 TPU has the same good properties as silicone, but is better for the environment, as it is both developed and can be disposed of/recycled in the best way.

-Another reason to why we have chosen TPU and not silicone for our Baby Bitie is the durability.
+Another reason to why we have chosen TPU and not silicone for our Baby Bitie and Overall Bib is the durability.
 Silicone materials are poorer lasting.
 Continuous use wears silicone products out and the silicone turns gooey and sticky.

 Another problem with silicone is that is it also prone to cuts and abrasions, further decreasing its longevity and reliability, while also attracting dirt and bacteria when used as a teether.